ruhan-dave/cyclists-counter/README.md

 ## Comments on model evaluation

 The full results of model evaluation can be seen in the [evaluate_model.ipynb](evaluate_model.ipynb) notebook.
-Let's focus on the obtained losses:
+Here are the obtained losses:

 |           	| Classification loss 	| Localization loss 	| Total loss 	|
 |-----------	|:-------------------:	|:-----------------:	|------------	|